 - Place your hands on the wall, shoulder-width apart.

-- Brace your core muscles, squeeze your glutes, and begin bending your elbows.
+- Brace your core muscles, squeeze your glutes, and bend your elbows.

 - Make sure to keep your elbows tucked and close to your body.

 - When your forehead touches the wall, press back out to return to the starting position.

 - Do your best to keep your core engaged throughout the movement, and do not let your spinal alignment change.

 Posterior tilts are another great gentle exercise you can do before 6 weeks postpartum that teaches you how to activate your core and restore normal posture.